 - In many cases, an increase in output may be temporary.
 Producers will try to increase output by using existing capital instead of investing in new capital stock because the output increase is temporary.
 Therefore, every increase in output may not lead to additional investments.

 - If producers know that the increase in output is permanent, they might increase investment not just to meet the current increase.
 But they will also try to anticipate a future increase in output and invest accordingly.
 Therefore, an increase in investment may be more than what is needed in the current time period.

 - The assumption of a constant capital-output ratio is unrealistic.
-Even in absence of technological changes, the capital-output ratio keeps changing due to various reasons.
-Such as, the distribution of increased output among different industries with different capital-output ratios may lead to changes in the overall optimum ratio.
+Even in the absence of technological changes, the capital-output ratio keeps changing due to various reasons.
+Such as the distribution of increased output among different industries with different capital-output ratios may lead to changes in the overall optimum ratio.

 - Producers respond to any changes in desired capital by increasing investment in the same time period, which may be impossible in reality.
 In many cases, new investments can take more than one time period to take effect.